 CThe couple that run Chin Chin Labs aren’t actually that odd, despite wearing lab coats and being tucked in behind bottles, test tubes and the intermittent smoke effect emanating from a freezing process that they use to make liquid nitrogen infused ice creams.
 But they look it.

-Although there’s been a lot of hype about the smoothness of the Chin Chin ice-creams, and they are smooth, you go for the show.
+Although there’s been a lot of hype about the smoothness of the Chin Chin ice-creams – and they are smooth – you go for the show.
 Using liquid nitrogen, chilling at -196 degrees C, to freeze their ingredients in less than 60 seconds leads to a pot or a cone of microcrystalline ice cream in one of three main flavours.
-Pick a topping (which range from salted caramel to chocolate popping candy – as if the experience needed to be any weirder) and you’re good to go.
+Pick a topping (ranging from bee pollen honeycomb to vegan ‘crack’ – as if the experience needed to be any weirder) and you’re good to go.
 No really, it’s a takeaway: get out of there.

 That’s good thinking.

-NOTE: Chin Chin Labs are open daily 12-7pm – you can find out more here.
+NOTE: Chin Chin Labs is open daily 12-7pm – you can find out more HERE.
 They also have a shiny new branch in Soho.

 Chin Chin Labs | 49-50 Camden Lock Place, NW1 8AF

 Like ice cream?
 Then you’ll be particularly partial to this Central London ice cream crawl…